jpiechowka/ferrous-beats/README.md

-# FerrousBeats
+# Ferrous Beats

-Rust music player
+Ferrous Beats is a Rust music player (and many more).

 Heavily inspired by this talk by Andrew Kelley (creator of Zig programming language): https://youtu.be/SCLrNqc9jdE